-- (1) Equity ownership may be held in shares or units of companies affiliated with the portfolio company. - (2) The majority of investments that bear interest at a variable rate are indexed to LIBOR (L), and reset monthly, quarterly, or semi-annually.
-Approximately 50% of the Company's LIBOR referenced investments are subject to an interest rate floor.
-For each investment, the Company has provided the spread over the reference rate and current interest rate in effect at March 31, 2017.
+- (1) Equity ownership may be held in shares or units of companies affiliated with the portfolio company. - (2) The majority of investments that bear interest at a variable rate are indexed to the London Interbank Offered Rate ("LIBOR") (L) or Prime (P), and reset monthly, quarterly, or semi-annually.
+Substantially all of the Company's LIBOR referenced investments are subject to an interest rate floor.
+For each investment, the Company has provided the spread over the reference rate and current interest rate in effect at December 31, 2016.
 Unless otherwise noted, all investments with a stated PIK rate require interest payments with the issuance of additional securities as payment of the entire PIK provision. - (3) The negative fair value is the result of the unfunded commitment being below par. - (4) Investments held by OFS SBIC I, LP.
-All other investments pledged as collateral under the PWB Credit Facility. - (5) Non-qualifying assets under Section 55(a) of the 1940 Act.
+All other investments pledged as collateral under the PWB Credit Facility. - (5) Non-qualifying assets under Section 55(a) of the Investment Company Act of 1940, as amended ("1940 Act").
 Qualifying assets must represent at least 70% of the Company's assets, as defined under Section 55 of the 1940 Act, at the time of acquisition of any additional non-qualifying assets.
-As of March 31, 2017, 97.15% of the Company's assets were qualifying assets. - (6) Investment was on non-accrual status as of March 31, 2017, meaning the Company has ceased recognizing all or a portion of income on the investment.
-See Note 2, Non-accrual loans for further details - (7) Recognition of PIK dividend income discontinued as of March 31, 2017.
-See Note 2, Dividend Income for further details. - (8) The Company has entered into a contractual arrangement with co-lenders whereby, subject to certain conditions, it has agreed to receive its payment after the repayment of certain co-lenders pursuant to a payment waterfall.
-The reported interest rate of 11.27% at March 31, 2017, includes additional interest of 2.02% per annum as specified under the contractual arrangement among the Company and the co-lenders. - (9) Non-income producing. - (10) The interest rate on these investments contains a PIK provision, whereby the issuer has the option to make interest payments in cash or with the issuance of additional securities as payment of the entire PIK provision.
+As of December 31, 2016, 98.4% of the Company's assets were qualifying assets. - (6) Investment was on non-accrual status as of December 31, 2016, meaning the Company has ceased recognizing all or a portion of income on the investment.
+See Note 2, Dividend Income and Non-accrual loans for further details. - (7) The Company has entered into a contractual arrangement with co-lenders whereby, subject to certain conditions, it has agreed to receive its payment after the repayment of certain co-lenders pursuant to a payment waterfall.
+The reported interest rate of 11.33% at December 31, 2016, includes additional interest of 2.08% per annum as specified under the contractual arrangement among the Company and the co-lenders. - (8) The Company has entered into a contractual arrangement with co-lenders whereby, subject to certain conditions, it has agreed to receive its payment after the repayment of certain co-lenders pursuant to a payment waterfall.
+The reported interest rate of 12.47% at December 31, 2016, includes additional interest of 2.97% per annum as specified under the contractual arrangement among the Company and the co-lenders. - (9) Non-income producing.

+(10) The interest rate on these investments contains a PIK provision, whereby the issuer has the option to make interest payments in cash or with the issuance of additional securities as payment of the entire PIK provision.
 The interest rate in the schedule represents the current interest rate in effect for these investments.
-The following table provides additional details on these PIK investments, including the maximum annual PIK interest rate allowed as of March 31, 2017:
+The following table provides additional details on these PIK investments, including the maximum annual PIK interest rate allowed as of December 31, 2016:

-Portfolio Company Investment Type Range of PIK Option Range of Cash Option Maximum PIK Rate Allowed Community Intervention Services, Inc. Subordinated Loan 0% or 6.00% 13.00% or 7.00% 6.00% Intelli-Mark Technologies, Inc. Senior Secured Loan 0% or 2.00% 13.00% or 11.50% 2.00% Jobson Healthcare Information, LLC Senior Secured Loan 1.5% or 4.55% 10.13% or 13.18% 4.55% United Biologics Holdings, LLC Senior Secured Loan 0% or 2.00% 14.00% or 12.00% 2.00%
+Portfolio Company Investment Type Range of PIK Option Range of Cash Option Maximum PIK Rate Allowed Community Intervention Services, Inc. Subordinated Loan 0% or 6.00% 13.00% or 7.00% 6.00% Intelli-Mark Technologies, Inc. Senior Secured Loan 0% or 2.00% 13.00% or 11.50% 2.00% Jobson Healthcare Information, LLC Senior Secured Loan 1.50% and 4.295% 10.13% and 12.925% 4.295% Pfanstiehl Holdings, Inc. Subordinated Loan 0% or 2.00% 10.50% or % 8.50% 2.00% United Biologics Holdings, LLC Senior Secured Loan 0% or 2.00% 14.00% or 12.00% 2.00%